 The City of Newark is located in the southeastern end of the San Francisco Bay and is bordered by the City of Fremont and the bay.
 The Newark Police Department serves 44,204 residents and a land area of approximately 13 square miles.
-The police department’s budget for Fiscal Year 2015/2016 is $15,917,300 and includes a staff of one Chief, two Commanders, two Lieutenants, eight Sergeants, 43 Police Officers, and 20 non-sworn (civilian) full-time positions.
+The police department’s budget for Fiscal Year 2016/2017 is $19,157,000 and includes a staff of one Chief, two Commanders, two Lieutenants, nine Sergeants, 45 Police Officers, and 22 non-sworn (civilian) full-time positions.

 There are two divisions within the police department: Field Operations and Support Services.
 Overall supervision of each division is the responsibility of a Commander.
 The Support Services Division is responsible for areas such as Records, Communications, Detectives, Property and Evidence, Internal Affairs, Personnel and Training, Community Engagement, the Volunteer Program, and The Red Light Photo Enforcement Program.
 Field Operations includes Patrol, K9, Traffic, Animal Control, Vehicle Abatement, the Special Enforcement Team, School Resource Officers, Southern Alameda County Major Crimes Task Force Detectives, Honor Guard, SWAT, and Hostage Negotiation.

 Volunteer groups include our RAVEN (Ready & Active Volunteers Engaged in Newark) staff who assist in the Traffic, Patrol, and Records Divisions; Explorers/Cadets who are young people aged 14-24 interested in law enforcement; Graffiti Abatement volunteers who dedicate their time to keep Newark graffiti-free; and Reserve Police Officers who supplement our sworn staffing levels.